cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

 .. java:method::  void submitCloudletList(List<? extends Cloudlet> list, double submissionDelay)
    :outertype: DatacenterBroker

    Sends a list of cloudlets to the broker so that it requests their creation inside some VM just after a given delay.
 Just the Cloudlets that don't have a delay already assigned will have its submission delay changed.
-All cloudlets will be added to the \ :java:ref:`getCloudletsWaitingList()`\ , setting their submission delay to the specified value.
+All cloudlets will be added to the \ :java:ref:`getCloudletWaitingList()`\ , setting their submission delay to the specified value.

    :param list: the list of Cloudlets to request the creation
    :param submissionDelay: the delay the broker has to include when requesting the creation of Cloudlets